cherch173/smoke/README.md

 The FRONTEND will be constructed primarily using **REACT**, utilitizing hooks such as useState, useEffect and more to transform an existing App.jsx file to import the PROPS of several different PAGES and COMPONENTS.

 For **User Authorization** we'll be using React and Mongo's Built-In Authentication and JWT (JSON Web Tokens) to ensure privacy and user safety.

+REGISTRATION (Sign Up), LOGGING IN and OUT will be handled using React FORMS using hooks such as useEffect and useState.
+***
 ***
 ### _**Technologies**_
 - MongoDB